js449/task-manager/README.md

 Use the app

+## Note

-## Note: To use ES6 modules (type="module" in script), you might need to serve the files using a local HTTP server rather than opening the file directly.
+To use ES6 modules (type="module" in script), you might need to serve the files using a local HTTP server rather than opening the file directly.
 For example:

 npx http-server